Snowfork/snowbridge/parachain/pallets/outbound-queue/runtime-api/README.md

 Provides an API:

-- to prove BEEFY messages
+- to generate merkle proofs for outbound messages
 - calculate delivery fee for delivering messages to Ethereum